What does the cover of Joy Division's Unknown Pleasures mean?

 The stark white-on-black line drawing conjures up so much mystery.
 Back in the pre-internet days, information about Joy Division was sparse: the band’s names did not appear on the record and there was no way any photos of the musicians would appear on a sleeve.

 An air of mystery grew up around the Unknown Pleasures cover.
 What did the enigmatic waveform symbolise?
 Was it a heartbeat?
 Was it a mathematical analysis of something sinister?
 Was it the cosmic scream of a dying star?
-Or was it just the sound wave of those horrible syn-drums that swamp the Joy Div track Insight?
+Or was it just the sound wave of those terrifying syn-drums that swamp the Joy Div track Insight?

 Answer: none of the above.
 Although one suggestion was close.